-She has directed and developed work at The Public/Joe's Pub, New York Theatre Workshop, Ars Nova, Soho Rep, Playwrights Horizons (Sam French Festival), Theatre Row, The Woodshed Collective (The Tenant: Best of 2011, The L Magazine), Partial Comfort Productions, Noor Theatre, HERE Arts Center, New York Musical Theatre Festival, Ensemble Studio Theatre, The Wild Project, Dixon Place, The Living Theatre, The Lark Play Development Center, New Dramatists, Brooklyn Lyceum, Williamstown Theatre Festival, Actors Theatre of Louisville, Two River Theater Company, Milwaukee Rep, Berkshire Fringe Festival, Power Plant Productions, Walnut Street Theatre, Philadelphia Shakespeare Theatre, and Hangar Theatre, where she was a 2006 Drama League Directing Fellow.
+She has directed and developed work at The Public/Joe's Pub, New York Theatre Workshop, Ars Nova, Soho Rep, Playwrights Horizons, Atlantic Theater Company, Ma-Yi Theater Company, Rising Circle Theater Collective, The Woodshed Collective (The Tenant: Best of 2011, The L Magazine), Partial Comfort Productions, Noor Theatre, Rising Phoenix Rep, HERE Arts Center, New York Musical Theatre Festival, Ensemble Studio Theatre, The Wild Project, Dixon Place, The Living Theatre, The Lark Play Development Center, New Dramatists, The Juilliard School, Williamstown Theatre Festival, Actors Theatre of Louisville, Cleveland Playhouse, La Jolla Playhouse, Geva Theatre Center, Huntington Theatre Company, Two River Theater Company, Milwaukee Rep, InterAct Theatre Company, On The Boards, Perseverance Theatre, Berkshire Fringe Festival, Walnut Street Theatre, Philadelphia Shakespeare Theatre, and Hangar Theatre, where she was a 2006 Drama League Directing Fellow.

 Pirronne trained at Shakespeare's Globe in London, and graduated summa cum laude with a B.A. in Theatre and English Literature from Washington University.
-She is a Usual Suspect at New York Theatre Workshop and the Fellowship Coordinator, New Georges Affiliated Artist and member of The Jam, member of the Old Vic/New Voices Network, and an alumna of the Emerging Artist Fellowship at NYTW, 2011 Lincoln Center Directors Lab, Soho Rep Writer/Director Lab, Ensemble Studio Theatre's Resident Director Program and Drama League Directors Project.
+She was the 2016 Sagal Fellow at the Williamstown Theatre Festival, a recipient of the SDC Denham Fellowship, a Usual Suspect at New York Theatre Workshop, New Georges Affiliated Artist and member of The Jam, member of Ensemble Studio Theatre and Wingspace, and an alumna of the Emerging Artist Fellowship at NYTW, 2011 Lincoln Center Directors Lab, Soho Rep Writer/Director Lab, Ensemble Studio Theatre's Resident Director Program and Drama League Directors Project.
 Pirronne has been a guest artist at the UCSB Summer Theater Lab, led by Naomi Iizuka, and has taught for education programs at McCarter Theatre, Two River Theater Company and Play Group Theatre.
-She was on the faculty at Bard High School Early College, and is a directing mentor at Fordham University and guest director at Ramapo College.
-Pirronne continues to train in Suzuki and Viewpoints with SITI Company.
-Current and upcoming projects include Barking Girl by Susan Bernfield (Chrysalis Theater Company), The Shape of Things (Ramapo College), and a new play by Adaire Kamen (Fordham University), as well as several readings at The Lark Play Development Center and New York Theatre Workshop.
+She has served on the faculty at The University of Texas at Austin, Rutgers University, and Bard High School Early College, and as a guest director at Juilliard, Fordham University, Ramapo College, and LSU, among others.
+Pirronne currently teaches for the undergraduate design program at NYU.
+Current and upcoming: The Ice Princess (Pennsylvania Shakespeare Festival), 3 Farids by Ramiz Monsef (TheatreWorks), Mad Forest by Caryl Churchill (Columbia University MFA Actors Thesis).
+Member, SDC.

 Photo by Christine Jean Chambers.